slimlime/exploratory/blog.md

 ## Dead Branch Pruning

 When we emit byte-code for an if statement, we have to emit a `VM-BRA` instruction to skip over the else clause so that we don't execute it if the condition is met.
-Sometimes there is a branch to `VM-DONE`, this is a dead branch.
-Here is an example, at $0BB0 and $0BBA.
+Sometimes there is a branch to `VM-DONE`, this is a dead branch, and mildly offends my sense of aesthetics.
+Here is an example, at `$0BB0` and `$0BBA`.

 ~~~~